Gary Gait: Pittsburgh CrosseFire (2000)

 In Pittsburgh's only season, they went 6-6 and missed the playoffs.
 This was the first time in Gait's NLL/MILL career that he missed the playoffs, he would only miss 3 times in his entire 18-season career.
 After a not-so-good first season the CrosseFire re-located to Washington, D.C. where they became the Washington Power.

 Washington Power (2001-02)

 In the two seasons the Washington Power existed, they made it to the playoffs.
-Gary was there for both of these season and so was his brother Paul, re-uniting them for the first time since 1994 when the both played in Philadelphia.
+Gary was there for both of these season and so was his brother Paul, re-uniting them for the first time since 1994 when they both played in Philadelphia.
 In 2001, Washington lost in a semi-final game to Toronto with a final score of 10 to 9.
 In 2002, Washington beat Philadelphia in the quarter-finals 10–11 before having a rematch with Toronto in the semi-final where the Power was defeated 11–12.
 The Washington Power faced low attendance and as such re-located to Colorado where they became the Colorado Mammoth.
 As with the Thunder and CrosseFire, Gait moved along with the franchise as it re-located once again.